Back To Blog

 One of the misconceptions 529 programs struggle against is that college savings plans are only for traditional four-year programs.

 Here’s the truth: 529 plans can be used for whatever comes after high school, as higher education takes many forms.
 This list includes not just four-year universities and colleges, but also community colleges, trade and specialty schools, certificate programs, graduate school, law school, and med school.
+And now, the list includes certain qualified costs for apprenticeships approved by the U.S. Department of Labor.
 Let Ohio’s 529 Plan, CollegeAdvantage, show you the facts.

 529 plans aren’t just for four-year programs